-PlayGolfMyrtleBeach.com World Amateur Handicap Championship Receives Exemptions Into Dixie Amateur
+PlayGolfMyrtleBeach.com World Amateur Handicap Championship Donates $50,000 To Project Golf

-The tournament, which flights players based on age, gender and handicap, is open to all golfers 17 years of age and older.
+The World Am, which flights players based on age, gender and handicap, is open to all golfers 17 years of age and older.

-The World Am flights players into nine divisions – men 49 and under, senior men (50-59), mid-senior men (60-69), super senior men (70-79), seasoned seniors (80+), women, the gross division, senior (50+) gross division.
+The World Am flights players into 11 divisions – men 49 and under, senior men (50-59), mid-senior men (60-69), super senior men (70-79), seasoned seniors (80+), women (59 and under), senior women (60+), the gross division, senior (50+) gross division and women’s gross division.
 There is also a “Just For Fun” flight, created for players who want to enjoy the World Am experience without the pressure of competition.

-After four days of competition, all flight winners and ties advance to the World Championship Playoff, an 18-hole shootout that crowns the event’s winner.
+After four days of competition, all flight winners and ties advance to the World Championship Playoff at the Resort Course at Grande Dunes, an 18-hole shootout that crowns the event’s winner.